vmaria2002/RN-Tensorflow/README.md

 # RN - Handwritten Digits- (RN_HandwrittenDigits.ipynb)

-# How to display a image from your folder (showImg)
+# How to display a image from your folder (showImg.py)

+# Retele Neuronale convolutionale: CNN_demo.ipynb